-I’m a 24/7 submissive in a monogamous marriage.
-My BDSM roles are Sub, Masochist, and Daddy’s Little Girl.
+My name is Alesandra and I’m a 24/7 submissive in a monogamous marriage.
+My BDSM roles are Sub, Masochist, and Daddy’s little girl.
 My vanilla roles are stay-at-home wife and mother.

 I was surprised and delighted how seriously he took on his new role.
 He would do research, make up new rituals for me on his own, and of course the sex became hotter and hotter.
 However it was really our relationship that saw the most improvement.
 We never judged each other as we discovered together what it truly means to be Dominate and Submissive.

 All this naturally led to me wanting to start a website with my Daddy’s permission.
 It was really two main reasons that led me to this decision:

 - Misconceptions.
 There is so much misinformation about the lifestyle, especially online, that it’s really frustrating when you’re trying to do research.
 And whether you love or hate “50 Shades of Grey”, it has really given BDSM a bad name.

 - Porn saturation.
 Even though there are a few good BDSM sites, the majority are just porn.
 They have very little content, and the content isn’t even that good.
 It’s just mostly porn.
 I really felt that the community deserved something more serious.